ChainAgnostic/CAIPs/CAIPs/caip-25.md

 ## Specification

-The session is defined by a wallet's response to a provider's request, and updated, extended, closed, etc by successive calls and events.
+The session is defined by a wallet's response to a provider's request, and updated, extended, closed, etc by successive calls and notifications.
 The exact parameters and assumptions of that session abstraction are defined in [CAIP-171][], but note that a string identifier referring to it is absent from the initial call (if authorization is granted) and present in both the initial